What is POCD?

 POCD stands for Paedophile Obsessive-Compulsive Disorder and is a type of OCD that refers to complex and disturbing intrusive thoughts regarding children.
 Both men and women can have these complex thoughts.

 I wrote this article because few people understand what is happening when they first have unwanted thoughts about children, and fewer will seek help.
+This could be due to the shame experienced by the individual, or lack of understanding and attitudes towards individuals with these types of intrusive thoughts.
+(1)

 I have been working as a psychologist for almost two decades, and not once has a client come to me asking for help with POCD.
 I have, however, worked with many clients who have obsessive unwanted thoughts about children, but this only materialised in session after we have built considerable trust between us.